 Google gives you a few ways you can upload products to your Google Merchant Center account.
 The option you choose will most likely depend on the number of products you sell, how often your inventory is updated, and IT resources available to you.

 The simplest option that Google gives you is to register a Google sheet on Google Merchant Center.
 You can set this up by going to your Merchant Center account, going to the products menu, and adding a new feed:

 After you click the plus sign, you’ll be asked to specify your target country and destination:

 Next, you’ll have to specify what kind of feed you want to create.
 One of those options is to use a Google sheet.

 Last, you get the option of whether you want the Merchant Center to hook you up with a product template or select an existing Google sheet.
 You can also choose to create an upload schedule, so that your product data can be automatically refreshed:

 I recommend checking the option to create an upload schedule, because Google requires your full product feed to be submitted at least every 30 days, even if your inventory doesn’t change that often.
-If your inventory changes a lot then Google allows you to upload your full feed a max of four times a day.
+If your inventory changes a lot, Google allows you to upload your full feed up to four times a day.